Mekhlabhishek/Test1/book/chapter-1.md

 * Python
 * PHP

+## WebdriverIO

+[WebdriverIO](https://webdriver.io) is a custom implementation for selenium's webdriver API.
+It is written in Javascript and runs on Node.js.
+WebdriverIO is distributed as an npm package.

 In this book we will be writing selenium webdriver tests using JavaScript programming language.
 We will be using [webdriver](https://www.selenium.dev/documentation/en/webdriver/) to write our tests.

-In this chapter, we will ensure that we have the requisite software to start writing our test.

-## Check Node is installed
+## Check Node.js is installed

 Open `terminal` on your machine and check the version of the node using the following command.